Snigdha17/Graph-Colouring-using-Constraint-Satisfaction-/README.md

 The format of the input is as follows:

+There are N variables numbered 0 to N-1 and M constraints connecting them.
+There are K possible colors for each of the variables, so the domain for all variables is the same.
+In the input, N,M,K are entered first.
+Then on each separate line variables U and V are provided.
+There will be M lines following the first line

 N  M  K
-v0 u0 // variables v0 and u0 should not have the same color
+v0 u0  # variables v0 and u0 should not have the same color
 v1 u1
 ...
 ...